NandhithaR/database/README.md

 (with and without arithmetic operation on columns), join with multiple or (with and without arithmetic operation on columns) join with just one codition

+Hash: Takes table name and column name and creates a hashmap for the column name

+Btree: Takes table name and column name and creates a btree for the column name

 outputtofile: Takes a table and the name of a file and stores it in the required file.

+sort: Takes a table and one or more columns and returns the table in sorted order based on the columns.

+concat: Takes two tables as input with the same schema and concatenate each column in the order

 Example Usage:
 Enter the query: R := inputfromfile(sales1)